 Travelling by ferry from the major ports of Belfast and Larne to Cairnryan or Troon in SW Scotland, is a popular option for Irish visitors.
-Fast, modern ferries take around 2 hours, depending on the route and service.
+Fast, modern ferries take around 2 hours, depending on the route, with good road, rail and bus links from each to Glasgow.

 Travel to Scotland from overseas